kingbode/Covid-19-Data-Science-using-Python/README.md

 ====================================
 v2.2:

-Trying to get data from another website which seems more accurate and live
+Trying to get data from another website which seems to have more accurate and live data

 https://www.worldometers.info/coronavirus/?fbclid=IwAR3Q7nTfpo3flcECajNXURyzoe7H0lPYGGLkjeELWBYJjoVCvjqqjeew6Eg"